MattHodge/matthodge.github.io/_posts/2016-08-20-ultimate-powershell-prompt-and-git-setup.md

 ![sexy powershell prompt](/images/posts/windows_git/sexy_powershell_prompt.png)

-By the end of the article you will have a good looking prompt, a nice Git setup using ssh keys and even be able to squash commits on Windows.
+By the end of the article you will have a great looking prompt, a nice Git setup using ssh keys and even be able to squash commits on Windows.

 * TOC
 {:toc}